GWCustom/bfabric-web-apps/README.md

 Bfabric Web Apps provide a user-friendly interface for managing and validating scientific data.
 Here are some key use cases:

 1. **Data Upload and Validation**:
-   - Ensure data integrity before uploading to Bfabric.
+   - Ensure data integrity before uploading to B-Fabric.
    - Flag missing or incorrect data fields with detailed user warnings.

 2. **Custom Dashboards**: